 Figure 10: Bar graphs showing the average number of each type of differential evaluation across all cases by all participants.
-The left graph compares the number of utterances of a new differential being considered (green) against the number of utterances of a differential being eliminated or placed not under consideration (purple).
+The figure on the left (10a) compares the number of statements describing new differentials being considered (green) against the number where a differential was eliminated or placed not under consideration (purple).
 The right graphs compares the number of utterances where a differential is decreased in likelihood or is said to have contradicting information (light blue) against the number of utterances where a differential is increased in likelihood or is said to have supporting information (brown).

 Next we look at our coding of reasoning strategies at a case level.
 As mentioned, our criteria for each code was applied to each individual case based on the transcribed utterances.
 When looking at reasoning strategies by case, 43% of cases were coded as Hypothetico-Deductive, 29% were coded as Pattern Recognition and 19% were coded as Scheme Inductive (the remainder of cases did not contain enough clear utterances to classify under one of these strategies).
 Accuracy was higher for cases coded as Hypothetico-Deductive (71%) compared to both Pattern Recognition cases (64%) and Scheme Inductive (39%).
 It is worth noting here that accuracy was solely based on participants mentioning differentials during their thinking aloud, which is naturally not facilitated by Scheme Inductive reasoning due to its focus on identifying pathophysiological systems acting as sources of patient symptoms rather than specific conditions.
 This can hence explain the lower ‘accuracy’ for Scheme Inductive cases.
 We also note that the types of reasoning strategy used varies by condition (see figure below), with the MTB case in particular exhibiting higher usage of Pattern Recognition than others.
 This could be because this case was considered harder than others and hence participants could not generate a larger set of candidate differentials due to its difficulty.